Technical proposal writing vs. solutions architecting

 Make your assignments clear.
 People often assume that a proposal assignment is a writing assignment.
 This is not always the case.
 Consider:

-- Someone needs to determine how the solution should be documented prior to writing.
-Less is better, but it needs to be enough to validate that the solution will not need to be changed later.
+• Someone needs to determine how the solution should be documented prior to writing.
+Less detail prepared at a high level quickly is better.
+It just needs to be enough to validate that the solution will not need to be changed later.
+This is what you should focus on because you want to avoid getting into the middle of the proposal and finding out you have the wrong technical solution.

-- Someone needs to validate the solution.
-Is this a person, perhaps the executive sponsor, or is a team?
+• Someone needs to validate the solution.
+Is this a person, perhaps the executive sponsor, or is it a team?
 Who can decide that the solution is correct, competitive, and what the company wants to offer without the need to change it later?
+This is who you need to review and validate the solution before you commit it to paper in the proposal.

-- A solution might be a list of steps for an approach, the number of staff required, the schedule, or implementation details.
+• A proposed solution might include a list of steps for an approach, the number of staff required, the tools they will use, the schedule, or implementation details.
 An assignment might just be providing details like these at the bullet level.
+What you don't want is paragraphs of text, at least not until the solution is validated.

-- A proposal writer might be able to complete most of a section without input, but need answers to questions to complete it.
-An assignment might just be to provide answers to the questions.
+• A proposal writer might be able to complete most of a section without input, but need answers to questions to complete it.
+A solutioning assignment might just be to provide answers to the questions.

 Does all this really matter?